 4. Get all the help you can

-For fully healthy people with excellent diets, there is evidence that taking certain additional vitamins and minerals through supplements is unnecessary.
+For fully healthy people with excellent diets, there is evidence that taking additional vitamins and minerals through supplements is unnecessary.
 But because I have arthritis, pretty badly, I want to benefit from certain nutrients and it’s almost impossible to get them naturally in large enough doses.
 There is really strong evidence that specific ingredients, in high doses, such as curcumin and vitamin K, can have positive impact on people with inflammatory conditions.
 After many years of research and trialing, I found a combination of 15 ingredients that works for me.
-It was a pain buying so many different supplement separately - especially when travelling - so I created ActiFlex which contains them all.
+It was a pain buying so many different supplement separately - especially when travelling - so I created my own supplement, Joint Care, which contains them all.

 5. Exercise is not optional

 Views on the role of exercise for people with arthritis has wavered over the past few decades.
 But now the advice is clear: it’s important to keep moving.
-Light exercise that puts limited stress on your joints and bones is best.
-Right now I do a bit of a workout at home (I have an exercise bike, a few lights weights and some stretchie bands), visit a personal trainer twice a week and try to walk a bit each day.
-I’m looking for a place to do aqua-aerobics, as this is great low-intensity exercise.
+Exercise that puts limited stress on your joints and bones is best.
+Right now I do a bit of a workout at home (I have an exercise bike, a few lights weights and some stretchie bands) and walk my dog each day.
+I am still looking for a place to do aqua-aerobics, as this is great low-intensity exercise.
 Pilates and Yoga can also be beneficial.
 I can’t stress enough how important exercise is for people with arthritis - if you want to keep functionality and mobility as much as possible, you need to find something that works for you.
 If it’s running marathons or yoga on a chair - important is that you do it!

 6. Work on your attitude, often